hexise/jaudiotagger-android/README.md

 <h2>Source</h2>

-The source code is based on Jaudiotagger library version 2.2.3.
+The source code is based on Jaudiotagger library version 2.2.6.

-Only few changes were made to fit for Android platform.
-The changes will be listed below.
+Jaudiotagger java library version 2.2.6 is build on JDK 1.8 and use lots of nio features, which are not compatible with Android version lower than API level 26.

+This Jaudiotagger library changes all incompatible parts with compatible API calls, which can compile and run on Android API level 14 and above.

 For more information about Jaudiotagger, please refer to this link: http://www.jthink.net/jaudiotagger/

-<h2>Changes comparing to official library</h2>
+<h2>Main changes comparing to official library</h2>

 - org.jaudiotagger.tag.TagOptionSingleton: